portainer/portainer-docs/admin/registries/README.md

 [custom.md](add/custom.md)
 {% endcontent-ref %}

-With Portainer Business Edition you can also browse and manage your registries within Portainer itself.
+You can also browse and manage your registries within Portainer itself.

 {% content-ref url="browse.md" %}
 [browse.md](browse.md)